By Hilde Thunem (email@example.com)

 Illustration Geijer 1938, p.
 147

 Many of the garments found at Haithabu appears to have been cut to fit the body.
 Hägg (1984, p.
-214) points out that not only does each garment fill a specific function, but the tailoring craft have grown even more advanced.
+214) points out that not only does each garment fill a specific function, but the tailoring have become more advanced.
 Patterns are no longer solely based on the rectangular fabric coming off the looms, but instead uses pieces cut on the diagonal, in curved shapes etc. in order to create garments tightly fitting the body.
 The many remnants of cut-offs confirms the impression of more sophisticated cuts and shaping.

 De många efter kroppens former snävt skurna plaggen i Hedeby, t.ex. skjortan och byxan i mansdräkten eller tunikan och hängselkjolen i kvinnodräkten, visar att den dräkthistoriska utvecklingen nu nått en nivå, där dräktens olika delar genom tillskärning och sömnad givits olika, mycket bestämda funktioner. <...>